finkmoritz/csbcgf/readme.md

 - PlaySpell: Play a spell card from the player's hand.
 - Attack: Initiate a fight between a befriended and an opposing monster card.

-## IDeck interface & Deck implementations
+## ICardCollection interface & CardCollection class

-The ``IDeck`` interface provides some useful methods to interact with a collection of cards.
-This framework includes the following implementations:
+The ``ICardCollection`` interface provides some useful methods to interact with a collection of cards.
-- Board: Array of a fixed number of card slots that can either contain a card or be empty.
-- Hand: List of an arbitrary amount of cards (up to a defined maximum).
-- StackedDeck: Stack of cards (e.g. to be used as deck or graveyard).

 ## ICard interface & Card class